 - sea salt and freshly ground black pepper to taste

 Line a baking sheet with parchment paper and set aside.

 Pour the sesame seeds to a small sauté pan, and place it over low-medium heat.
 Move the pan around often, and once they're golden and aromatic, immediately remove them from the heat, about 3 minutes.
 (Be careful because they can go from golden to too dark quickly!)
 Add 2 tablespoons of the toasted seeds to a mortar, and set the remaining teaspoon aside for later.
 Use a pestle to grind the seeds in the mortar until they're a powder.
-(You can also do this is a spice grinder or mini food processor.)
+(You can also do this is a spice grinder.)
 Set aside.

 Add the flour, the 2 tablespoons toasted, ground sesame seeds, salt, cumin, and cayenne to a large mixing bowl and stir to evenly blend.
 Set aside.